facebook/react-native-website/website/blog/2024-10-23-the-new-architecture-is-here.md

 The new Native Module System is a major rewrite of how JavaScript and the native platform communicate.
 It’s written entirely in C++, which unlocks many new capabilities:

-- Synchronous access to and from native
+- Synchronous access to and from the native runtime
+- Type safety between JavaScript and native code
 - Code sharing across platforms
-- Type safety between JavaScript and native
 - Lazy module loading by default

 In the new Native Module system, JavaScript and the native layer can now synchronously communicate with each other through the JavaScript Interface (JSI), without the need to use an asynchronous bridge.
 This means your custom Native Modules can now synchronously call a function, return a value, and pass that value back to another Native Module function.

-In the old architecture, in order to handle a response from native, you needed to provide a callback, and the value returned needed to be serializable:
+In the old architecture, in order to handle a response from native function calls, you needed to provide a callback, and the value returned needed to be serializable:

 ```ts
 // ❌ Sync callback from Native Module